Gonorrhoea – aka the clap STI

 The World Health Organisation is warning that gonorrhoea is becoming resistant to antibiotics.
-Here's all you need to know about this nasty infection.
+Here's all you need to know about one of the nastiest sexually transmitted diseases: gonorrhoea or ‘the clap’.

-Gonorrhoea – aka the clap – is a highly contagious STI caused by the bacteria Neisseria gonorrhea.
+Gonorrhoea – aka the clap STI – is a highly contagious sexually transmitted infection caused by the bacteria Neisseria gonorrhoeae.
 It’s passed on through vaginal, anal and oral sex, as well as foreplay and sharing sex toys with an infected person.

 How do I know I’ve got gonorrhoea?

-The scary fact is that over half of women infected and a third of men may not have any symptoms at all.
+A large number of people may not have any symptoms at all.
 But if you do have symptoms, they’ll start between two to 10 days after having sex with an infected person.

-Like chlamydia, it can be symptomless or so mild that in women it can be mistaken for a bladder or vaginal infection.
-However, if you do develop symptoms, they’ll include a smelly yellow/green discharge from the vagina and penis, burning sensation when you pee, pain in your stomach, a sore throat, sore testicles, and conjunctivitis if you’ve rubbed you eyes after being in contact with the infection.
+Like chlamydia, it can be symptomless or so mild that it can be mistaken for a bladder or vaginal infection.
+However, if you do develop symptoms, they’ll include discharge from the penis or vagina, usually smelly and yellow or green.
+Other symptoms include a burning sensation when you pee, pain in your stomach, a sore throat, sore testicles.
+You may also have heard about gonorrhoea in the eye as the virus can give you conjunctivitis if you’ve rubbed your eyes after being in contact with the infection.

 Can I get tested for gonorrhoea if I don’t have any symptoms?